Medical Policy: 08.01.25

 The EarPopper® is a non-invasive device for treating conditions such as otitis media with effusion, middle ear effusion, aerotitis/barotitis and eustachian tube dysfunction, without the need for surgery or antibiotics.
 The EarPopper® balances pressure in the middle ear by delivering a constant stream of air into the nasal cavity.
 During the moment of swallowing, the air opens the Eustachian Tube, clearing the middle ear, relieving negative ear pressure and allowing any fluids to drain.

-Currently the ACCLARENT AERA™ Eustachian Tube Balloon Dilation System is approved by the U.S. Food and Drug Administration (FDA) for Eustachian Tube Dysfunction (ETD).
+Currently the ACCLARENT AERA™ Eustachian Tube Balloon Dilation System and the XprESS™ ENT Dilation System (Entellus Medical, Plymouth, MN) are approved by the U.S. Food and Drug Administration (FDA) for Eustachian Tube Dysfunction (ETD).

 Given the natural history of OME/ Eustachian tube dysfunction, particularly in relation to the high instance of spontaneous resolution, clinical decisions are complicated, and despite recent practice guidelines and systematic reviews, the comparative benefits and harms of treatments and treatment strategies for OME/Eustachian tube dysfunction are uncertain.
 There is no consensus on indications for treatment, or on the optimal timing of the interventions.
 The longevity of symptom management is uncertain for both the auto inflation and Eustachian tube tuboplasty procedures.